cbCielblanc/deckbuilding/ui/README.md

 window size.

 `BoardUI` builds a `GridContainer` sized by `BoardManager.width` and `BoardManager.height`.
+A label with the player's name appears above the grid.
 Each cell is a `Panel` with two centred labels: the occupying card name (or a dash when empty) and a second line for stats.
 Units display their `attack` and `hp` as "atk/hp" while structures show "HP: x".
 The panels expand to fill the available width so the board appears as a neat grid.

 `HandUI` connects each `CardButton` to `GameManager.play_card` when dragged so cards are played instantly. `BoardUI`, `StatsUI`, `BiomeShopUI` and `MarketDialog` update text labels or buttons when notified via signals like `hand_changed`, `stats_changed` or `auction_open`. `LobbyMenu` manages the network lobby by connecting to `NetworkManager` signals. `MainMenu` transitions to the lobby or tutorial scenes and keeps the window in a 1280×720 launcher mode.
 When a game starts, both menus switch the display to exclusive fullscreen at 1920×1080.